Georgian architecture for Schools, Leaving Cert Art-History: cracking the Georgian architecture question, our workshop tour for schools

 The “walk and talk” takes place in and around the College Green and Trinity College area.
 Architects and designers include Thomas Burgh, Edward Lovett Pearce, James Gandon, Richard Casssels and Hugh Darley, among others.

 The tour is designed to help students understand both the origins and the underlying principals of the Georgian style, as well as notes on materials, and a “glossary” or in other words, a working knowledge of key terms and ideas.

 The interpretation and discussion of buildings is led by Arran Henderson, an art historian and writer who conducts tours for the Irish Georgian Society and other cultural organizations.
-Arran has led almost a dozen of these special tours for Leaving Cert students, and nearly 150 tours in Dublin in general which focus on architecture of the Georgian period.
+Arran has led over a dozen of these special tours for Leaving Cert students, and nearly 150 tours in Dublin in general, which often focus on architecture of the Georgian period.

 The other sheet is a “refresher” test.
 This is given to teachers/ group leaders at the end of the tour, usually sent by email, for follow-up and revision work later, back in the classroom.

 We even have additional support material available, free of charge, available on request.
 These includes sample answer pages and analysis of past questions, from both the Ordinary and higher Leaving Cert questions of the last 10 years.

 Fees and notes: Generally, schools offer this tour to students as an extra-mural activity.
 Fees are thus usually paid by parents but delivered by the teacher accompanying the class-excursion.
 For larger educational groups, of 18 pupils upwards, fee €10 per/student.
 (Just €6 for DEIS schools)